-across the board."
-The law's "sheer breadth [was] so discontinuous with the reasons offered for it that the amendment seem[ed] inexplicable by anything but animus toward the class it affect[ed] [gay and lesbian persons]."
-Id. at 632.
-In other words, "Amendment 2 classifie[d] homosexuals not to further a proper legislative end but to make them unequal to everyone else."
+158. Second, distinctions rooted in animus are illegitimate and/or immoral.
+In Romer, for example, Amendment 2 also violated the Equal Protection Clause because its "sheer breadth [was] so discontinuous with the reasons offered for it that the amendment seem[ed] inexplicable by anything but animus toward the class it affect[ed] [gay and lesbian persons]."
+517 U.S. at 632.
+Amendment 2 "classifie[d] homosexuals not to further a proper legislative end but to make them unequal to everyone else."
 Id. at 635.
-See also Equality Found. v.
-City of Cincinnati, 128 F.3d 289, 297 (6th Cir.
-1997) (noting that Romer found Amendment 2 "so obviously and fundamentally inequitable, arbitrary, and oppressive that it literally violated basic equal protection values").
+See Allen v.
+City of Sacramento (2015) 234 Cal.App.4th 41, 63, as modified on denial of reh'g (Mar.
+6, 2015) ("Even under the more lenient rational relationship test, discriminatory animus toward a group is not a valid state objective.").
+294